signl4/signl4-alert-export/README.md

 Using the REST API it is also possible to export alert data automatically.
 Here, we provide a sample script to do this.

+You can trigger the export script automatically (e.g. every hour or every day) using a cron job or via tools like [Node-RED](https://nodered.org/).

 ## Usage and Sample Code

 Attention: This code is intended as a sample and only lightly tested with no guarantee.
 Please use with care.